JacobWood12/PythonExercises/README.md

 Projects using a GUI (notable because this is the first year I've done GUIs).
 I think they'll all be using Tkinter.

+### House

+Brings up a purple window.
+It has the title "House" and a picture of a house, which is a button that does nothing.

+It's a folder because there are multiple files related to it (as per below).

+#### house.png

+A clip-art picture of a house on a light grey background that is used as a button in this program.

+#### house.py

+The program itself.
+Does what is described in the section above.

 ### background.py

 Brings up a window with two buttons.
 One says "Red." and the other says "Blue." and you click one to change the background to the respective colour.